burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     The harder alternative is to use or create cache-oblivious algorithms:

     * They do not have parameters to tune.
-    * They do not have explicit knowledge of cache size in the machine.
+    * They do not have explicit knowledge of the cache size in the machine.
-    * They handle multilevel caches automatically and passively autotuned.
+    * They handle multilevel caches automatically and are passively autotuned.

     Example of Optimal Cache-Oblivious Sorting via Funnelsort.
 A list of some Cache-Oblivious algorithms is presented in [MIT 6.172 course lecture 15, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/cef17369f91d3140409f2be4ad9246a4_MIT6_172F18_lec15.pdf).